It4innovations/shiny-bpg/README.md

 #### Shiny extensions

-You know that there exist some frameworks for the R distribution, which could be used to create the application.
+There are lots of frameworks for the R distribution, which can be used to create the application.
 There is also a gitlab repository containing structured list of many (not all) Shiny extensions at <https://github.com/nanxstats/awesome-shiny-extensions>.
 This is a good starting point to understand what is done in terms of Shiny development.
-Of course, you can look for another ones on the internet by yourself.
+Of course, you can look for others on the internet yourself.

 ### Creation of the project environment

 The requirements help you to get an idea how complex your application will be.
 If the application will be simple, you can already start to implement the functions, the modules, without any advanced tools.
 However, some applications can be really complex.
-More complex an application is then the readability of a code could rapidly decrease, the code could be hard to debug due to many interconnections between modules, and so on.
+More complex applications have code readability issues.
+This can lead to difficult debugging due to many interconnections between modules, and so on.
 Also be aware of interface complexity, i.e. there are many inputs, or outputs defined in user interface to make application clearly understandable.
 To avoid problems like these, it is a good habit to find a balance between those two complexities.
-Think twice about the application before you start to implement it, but do not worry if it looks scary for the first sight.
-There exist frameworks, which helps you to manage whole project from the beginning, in the R universe.
-From the implementation step to the product deployment, so there will be less troubles in your developing process.
-One of such frameworks, the Golem package, is described below.
+Think twice about the application before you start to implement it, but do not worry if it looks scary at first sight.
+In the R universe, there exist frameworks, which help you to manage the whole project from the beginning, starting with the implementation step all the way to the product deployment, so there will be less troubles in your development process.
+One of these frameworks, the Golem package, is described below.

 #### Golem package

 > Golem is a toolkit for simplifying the creation, development, and deployment of a shiny application.

 Everything about the golem package can be found at [https://engineering-shiny.org/](https://engineering-shiny.org/golem.html).
 The book also presents the idea of engineering process to develop and successfully deploy the app.
-Here, a short introduction of the golem package, as it is mentioned in the given book, is provided.
+Here is a short introduction of the golem package as mentioned in the provided book.

 If you create a new golem project, in this case it is called golex (golem example), a structured folder architecture will be created.